AstarNetwork/astar-docs/docs/nodes/node-commands.md

         --runtime-cache-size <RUNTIME_CACHE_SIZE>
             Maximum number of different runtimes that can be cached [default: 2]

+        --state-pruning <PRUNING_MODE>
+            Specify the state pruning mode, a number of blocks to keep or 'archive'

         --sync <SYNC_MODE>
             Blockchain syncing mode. [default: full] [possible values: full, fast, fast-unsafe, warp]